rpriyarahul/AI-Agent-Portfolio/README.md

-# AI-Agent-Portfolio

-# 🧠 Kavipriya Ramaswamy's AI Agent Portfolio
+# 🧠 Kavipriya Ramaswamy - AI Agent Portfolio
 Welcome to my collection of AI-powered automation tools!
 As a Certified AI Agent Developer and Product Data Analyst, I've created these intelligent agents to streamline workflows, enhance productivity, and solve real-world business challenges.
 Each agent is designed with practical applications in mind, helping professionals save time and make data-driven decisions.

 ---